 - Promote discussion and participant engagement, be interactive where possible and offer opportunities for professional development

-Our 2023 national conference is focussed on the future of the DES program including disability employment policy, design, models, and practice.
+- Our 2024 Conference is focused on the future of Disability Employment including the DES program, and centred on an evolving disability employment policy, design, models, and practice.

 - We are looking for evidence-based, best practice, results-driven presentations.
 This is your chance to showcase your initiatives that demonstrate improved employment outcomes for people with disability.

 - The Conference program will include relevant debates, research, and innovative practices across the following areas: